KevinBatdorf/chip8-wasm/README.md

-# Chip8 Emulator using wasm and webgpu
+# Chip8 Emulator using in WebAssembly